-9.1 Dining Hall
+9.1 Cafeteria

-St. Charles students eat in the dining hall with teacher supervision.
+St. Charles students eat in the cafeteria with teacher supervision.
 All of the following programs are optional and involve a nominal fee.
 Each month, meal order forms are posted on the school website and copies are available in the front foyer of the school.
-Eating in the dining hall is a privilege and students are expected to maintain appropriate behaviour throughout the lunch period.
+Eating in the cafeteria is a privilege and students are expected to maintain appropriate behaviour throughout the lunch period.